ramiel/caravaggio/website/docs/configuration.md

 sidebar_label: Configuration
 ---

 Caravaggio try to meet the most common needs, so when you start it you already have a fully working system.
-Nonetheless caravaggio is highly customizable.
+Nonetheless Caravaggio is highly customizable.

-Depending on the way you choose to install caravaggio there migth be differences in the way it can be configured.

-## Docker

-Refer to the [docker documentation](https://store.docker.com/community/images/ramielcreations/caravaggio) to configure your containers.

 ## Developers

-If you are a developer or run caravaggio directly from the source, the default configuration file contains a lot of instructions.
+If you are a developer or run Caravaggio directly from the source, the default configuration file contains a lot of instructions.
 You can read it in <a href="https://gitlab.com/ramiel/caravaggio/blob/master/config/default.js" target="_blank">`config/default.js`</a>.

 ## Cli / global installation

-When you install caravaggio globally the cli accept various configuration parameters.
+When you install caravaggio globally, the cli accepts various configuration parameters.
 You can read the inline help running `caravaggio --help`.
 Here a deeper look to the parameter

 ### Server parameters